 Also of interest is that Sims has more people living here who work in computers and math than 95% of the places in the US.

 Sims is an extremely ethnically-diverse town.
 The people who call Sims home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Sims, accounting for 43.30% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Sims residents report their race to be White, followed by Black or African-American.
-Sims also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.66% of the town’s residents.
-Important ancestries of people in Sims include Irish, German, English, Scots-Irish, and Scandinavian.
+Important ancestries of people in Sims include English, Irish, German, Dutch, and Scottish.

 The most common language spoken in Sims is English.
 Other important languages spoken here include Spanish and Italian.